wenyang/azureml-v2-preview/website/docs/userguide/README.md

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fmldevplatv2.blob.core.windows.net%2Fcli%2Fazuredeploy.json)
 3. Onboard your subscription to preview using the onboarding form: http://aka.ms/v2-preview-form

-## Install the CLI
+## Launch a terminal

+### Option A - Use the Azure Cloud Shell
+You can access the cloud shell at https://shell.azure.com

+### Option B - Use your local terminal
+You may use any terminal.
+For language server support you can use VSCode :)

-1. If you do not have the Azure CLI installed, follow the instructions from https://docs.microsoft.com/en-us/cli/azure/install-azure-cli
+If you do not have the Azure CLI installed, follow the installation instructions from https://docs.microsoft.com/en-us/cli/azure/install-azure-cli

+## Install the Azure ML CLI
-2. Install AzureML CLI extension as follows
+Install AzureML CLI extension as follows
 ```
 az extension remove -n azure-cli-ml
 az extension add --source https://azuremlsdktestpypi.blob.core.windows.net/wheels/sdk-cli-v2/27359718/ml-0.0.3-py3-none-any.whl --pip-extra-index-urls https://azuremlsdktestpypi.azureedge.net/sdk-cli-v2/27359718 -y
 ```

 ## Authentication & CLI setup
+NOTE: az login is not required on the cloud shell
 ```console
 az login
 az account set -s <SUBSCRIPTION_ID> (GUID)